kishandotpandey1352/Angular_project_1-pdf-generator-/README.md

 # PdfCreatorApp

-At present the app suppoerts pdf generation using jsPDF library of Angular.
+At present the app supports pdf generation using jsPDF library of Angular.
 Note : this app  will consist of various features that we can implement using Angular.
 The intention is to help fellow developers and showcase my learning capabilities.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.18.